-- (a) describe what was done to comply with the requirements in this Part; and - (b) if a risk of a kind referred to in subsection 10.41(1) has been identified in relation to the water resources of the water resource plan area-explain why rules addressing the risk have or have not been included in the plan.
+- (a) describe what was done to comply with the requirements in this Part; and - (b) if a risk of a kind referred to in subsection 10.41(1) has been identified in relation to the water resources of the water resource plan area explain why rules addressing the risk have or have not been included in the plan.

-10.22 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome (a) The WRP describes what was done to comply with the requirements in sections 10.17 to 10.21 Schedule B WRP ss.
+10.22 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome (a) The WRP describes what was done to comply with the requirements in sections 10.17 to 10.21 True Schedule B WRP ss.
 4.2, 4.3 Schedule D Schedule B refers to WRP ss.
-4.2 and 4.3 and Schedule D as addressing the requirements of s.
+4.2 and 4.3 as addressing s.
 10.22 of the Basin Plan.
 Examination of text for accreditation at ss.
 4.2 and 4.3 confirms that it describes what was done to comply with ss.
-10.17 - 10.21 of the Basin Plan.
+10.17 - 10.20 of the Basin Plan.
 Sections 4.2 and 4.3 each describe how the risk assessment in Schedule D has informed the need for rules for ss.
-10.17-10.21.
+10.17-10.20.
+Schedule B states that s.
+10.21 of the Basin Plan applies to groundwater resources that are not included in the WRP area and, therefore, the requirement is not applicable to the proposed WRP.
 The Authority is satisfied that the requirement has been met.
-MET (b) have (or have not) been included in the WRP to WRP ss.
-4.2, 4.3 Schedule D, Tables 8-1, 8-3 Text for accreditation at ss.
-4.2 and 4.3 sets out how regard for the need for rules was given and provides rules for accreditation.
-Text for accreditation at these two WRP sections also states that Tables 8-1 and 8-3 of Schedule D explain why a risk is tolerable or cannot be addressed by the water resource plan in a manner commensurate with the level of risk.
-Examination of the cited Tables confirms that appropriate explanation has been included on why a risk is tolerable or why rules have or not have been included to address risks identified in s.
+MET (b) The WRP explains why rules have (or have not) been included in the True WRP ss.
+4.2, 4.3 Text for accreditation at ss.
+4.2 and 4.3 sets out how regard for the need for rules was given and provide rules for accreditation.
+Text for accreditation at

+10.22 subsection Summary of assessment test Where this observed in WRP packa the Assessment outcome WRP to address risks identified in s 10.41(1) Schedule D Tables 8-1, Examination of the cited Tables confirms that appropriate explanation has been included on why a risk is tolerable or why rules have or not have been included to address risks identified in s.
 10.41(1).
+The Authority is satisfied that the requirement has been met.